-You can make your pasta dough in a mixer or food processor but it seems to turn out better for me when I make it by hand.
-I pour the flour on my counter, make a well in the middle, crack the eggs into the well, and sprinkle salt over the eggs.
 Then I use my fingertips to gradually work the eggs into the flour.
-Once a shaggy dough is formed, I drizzle olive oil and water over the dough and knead it until it is well-combined.
+Once a shaggy dough is formed, I drizzle olive oil and water over the dough and knead it until it is well combined.
 I find that using a combination of olive oil and water makes the pasta dough easier to work with.

 It's important to let the pasta dough rest at room temperature for a bit.
 This allows the flour to absorb the water and helps the gluten strands relax a bit which results in a more pliable dough.
-You can also store it in the fridge for up to 1 day before rolling into pasta.
+You can also store it in the fridge for up to 1 day before rolling it into pasta.

-Once the dough is ready, I divide the dough into 6 (not always even) balls.
-Working with 1 ball at a time, I roll it into a roughly shaped rectangle on a lightly floured surface.
 Then I put it through the flat pasta roller until it reaches the thickness I'm looking for.
-I fold the dough into thirds a few times during this process until it is the correct texture and shape.
+I fold the dough into thirds a few times during this process until it has the correct texture and shape.
 Then, I cut it into the desired shape.
 I like to toss the cut pasta with a bit of flour so it doesn't stick together.

 Once it's ready to cook, it usually only needs 2-3 minutes in a pot of salted boiling water.
 Fresh pasta can be very easy to overcook so be careful!
 Enjoy with your favorite pasta sauce.
-I'd suggest trying it with my Pronghorn Bolognese.
+I'd suggest trying it with my Venison Bolognese.

 Basic Pasta Dough with Eggs